munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code write-chunk

 The first thing we need to do is see if the current array already has capacity for the new byte.
-If we don't, then we first need to grow the array to make room.
+If it doesn't, then we first need to grow the array to make room.
 (We also hit this case on the very first write when the array is `NULL` and `capacity` is 0.)

-To grow the array, first we figure out the new capacity.
-Then we grow the array to that size.
+To grow the array, first we figure out the new capacity and grow the array to that size.
 Both of those lower-level memory operations are defined in a new
 module:

 ^code chunk-c-include-memory (1 before, 2 after)